 There are, however, minimal concessions around the lake, so packing a picnic lunch is a good idea.
 There are plenty of tables.
 Canoes, kayaks, pedal boats, or paddleboats can be rented to explore the quaint shoreline for a reasonable price at the boathouse as well.
 The boathouse is open from 6 a.m. to 8 p.m. daily.

 Camping Green Valley Lake

 If you plan to stay for more than a day, there are plenty of overnight accommodations in the area, including private lakeside vacation rentals and a family campground.
 The Green Valley Campground is one mile east of Green Valley Lake, at the end of Green Valley Lake Road.

-Surrounded by a lush meadow and tall pines this campground has 36 camping sites — 22 suitable for tents or campers, 13 for trailers or RV’s.
-There are nine sites that are on a first come, first serve basis, and the rest are by reservation only.
-The campground is easily accessed by paved forest roads and is the main artery for numerous other roads, which are great for mountain biking and scenic driving.
+Surrounded by a lush meadow and tall pines, this campground has 36 camping sites — 22 suitable for tents or campers, 13 for trailers, or RVs.
+Nine sites are on a first-come, first-serve basis, and the rest are by reservation only.
+The campground is easily accessed by paved forest roads and is the main artery for numerous other trails, which are great for mountain biking and scenic driving.

 Places to eat at Green Valley Lake.
 The choice is the Lake Inn or the Malt Shop The Inn offers Pizza, wine, beer, full breakfast, lunch, and a tasty dinner menu.

 The Malt Shop has a lighter fare (open Friday, Saturday, and Sunday) burgers, sandwiches, and baked goods.
 There is also a general store and bait and tackle shop.